a-renzini/pygwb/docs/installation.rst

 Installing from source
 ======================

-These are instructions installing :code:`pygwb`.
+These are instructions installing :code:`pygwb`, which runs on Python :math:`\ge3.8`.

 Currently, there are 2 stable released versions (see the `pygwb PyPi page <https://pypi.org/project/pygwb/>`_ for more details):